WeronikaWoronicz/playwright-example-lokalise/Readme.md

 To run with a custom credentials set $env:EMAIL & $env:PASSWORD environment variables before running the tests

+## Debugging

+* To use Playwright inspector add --debug flag after test command
+* To get more detailed playwright log set $env:DEBUG="pw:api"

+## Improvement ideas

-#TODO: It was not required in the assignment, but adding more users and optimzing login, can increase performance of tests.
+* It was not required in the assignment, but adding more users and optimzing login, can increase performance of tests.